vtrifonov-esfiddle/Meditate/UserGuide.md

 1.3.
 Once you stop the session you have the option to save it.

+1.3.1 You can configure to auto save or auto discard session in [Global Settings](#4-Global-Settings)

 ![Confirm save session](userGuideScreenshots/confirmSaveSession.png)

 1.4.
 Finally you see the Summary Screen.
 Swipe up/down (Vivoactive 3) or press page up/down buttons to see the summary stats of HR, Stress and HRV.

   ![Summary HR](userGuideScreenshots/summaryHr.png)![Summary Stress](userGuideScreenshots/summaryStress.png) ![Summary stress median](userGuideScreenshots/summaryStressMedian.png) ![Summary HRV](userGuideScreenshots/summaryHrvSdrr.png)

+1.5 Depending on the chosen option for [Confirm Save](#4.3-Confirm-Save) in [Global Settings](#4-Global-Settings) when you go back from this view you either exit the app (the default) or go back to the session picker screen

 ### 2. Configuring a session

 2.1 From the session picker screen hold the menu button (for Vivoactive 3 hold on the screen) until you see the Session settings menu.